Vetter Windows is believed to have gone out of business. ( updated September 2013 )

 - Storm windows should be opened when condensation is noticed.

-Vetter windows were distributed with guarantee of a lifetime performance.
-The customer is given a Vetter Craftsmanship Limited Warranty, which includes defective IG seal, aluminum clad and window material such as wood and vinyl.
+Vetter windows were distributed with a guarantee of lifetime performance.
+The customer is given a Vetter Craftsmanship Limited Warranty, which includes defective IG seal, aluminum-clad, and window material such as wood and vinyl.

 Get In Touch Today And Save Big On Window Replacement Prices!